Ovum-Programming-Language/OvumLanguage/README.md

 - Interface-based polymorphism; no class inheritance.
 - Explicit `unsafe { ... }` for low-level operations.
 - Minimal, predictable syntax; no user-defined operators.
+- No generics/templates, only ad-hoc and subclass polymorphism.

 ---